Factoring Company Review: Tab Bank

 Tab Bank has engaged in a number credit transactions for business customers in different businesses.
 In early 2017, a waterworks distribution company in California was in need of funding and the factor stepped in with a $4.5 million revolving facility.
 It would have been very difficult for a company like this to get a traditional bank loan.
 They also fund smaller deals, a recent example being $500,000 for a small trucking company.

 Distributors, truckers and staffing companies are among industries often pursuing invoice factoring for cash flow because of delayed payments.
 Truckers don’t get paid until after they deliver their payloads.
 In the meantime, there are expenses that are born by the trucking company (fuel, driver salary, maintenance, etc.).
-A solid cost savings program including fuel cards, quality load boards and GPS can help keep truckers rolling while awaiting payments.
+A solid cost savings program including fuel cards, quality load boards, fleet card and GPS can help keep truckers rolling while awaiting payments.

 Tab Bank Recourse Factoring